syncfusion-content/windowsforms-docs/WindowsForms/Grid/Cell-Navigation.md

 The selection will be cleared when perform the right click on the selected range of cells.
 It can be restricted from clearing the selection using the [SelectCellsMouseButtonsMask](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridModelOptions~SelectCellsMouseButtonsMask.html) property.
 This will be used to display the context menu for performing the actions on the selected range of cells.
 {% tabs %}
 {% highlight c# %}
-//Restrict the clearing of selection using the mouse right click this.gridControl1.SelectCellsMouseButtonsMask = System.Windows.Forms.MouseButtons.Left;
+//Restrict the clearing of selection using the mouse right click. this.gridControl1.SelectCellsMouseButtonsMask = System.Windows.Forms.MouseButtons.Left;
 {% endhighlight %}
 {% highlight vb %}
-' Restrict the clearing of selection using the mouse right click Me.gridControl1.SelectCellsMouseButtonsMask = System.Windows.Forms.MouseButtons.Left
+' Restrict the clearing of selection using the mouse right click.
+Me.gridControl1.SelectCellsMouseButtonsMask = System.Windows.Forms.MouseButtons.Left
 {% endhighlight %}
 {% endtabs %}